-The generated Java class file is loaded into the JVM, an object is instantiated and bound to a variable so the function may be called.
+The generated Java class file is loaded into the JVM, an object is instantiated and bound to a variable so the function may be called.3

-3.2 Functions and function application
+2.2 Functions and function application

-Java doesn't have functions as first-class values.
-First-class functions is a prominent feature of any functional language and LJSP is just like Scheme in this regard.

-Achieving this in Java is pretty straight-forward however: A Procedure class can be created for representing function, or procedure1, objects.
-Then by subclassing and overriding a virtual method run^2 to contain code generated from the function body function objects in the Scheme sense becomes possible, by way of instantiating such a subclass and passing it around.
+Java doesn't have functions as first-class values, while that is a prominent feature of any functional language and LJSP is just like Scheme in this regard.
+Achieving this in Java is pretty straight-forward however: A $Procedure^4$ class can be created for representing function, or procedure5, objects.
+Then by subclassing and overriding a virtual method run^6 to contain code generated from the function body function objects in the Scheme sense becomes possible, by way of instantiating such a subclass and passing it around.